miyako/miyako.github.io/_posts/2022-04-20-protocol-handler.md

 **Important**: You must run as Administrator to edit the registry.

 Once the custom URL scheme is registered, and the app location doesn't change, the plugin can be used without administrator privileges.

+On bothn platforms, the URL is handled by a helper app, not 4D (or your custom application) itself.
+If the 4D app is not running, it will not be launched by the system in response to custom URL invokation.